 Once the individual finalizes the brand name and insignia for his/ her products or services offered, they have to be protected so that they cannot be copied or used by a third party intentionally or unintentionally.

-For example, You start a business with a name, let’s say: “Chi’s Bakery” in India.
+For example, You start a business with a name, let’s say: “Chi’s Bakery”.
 A third party might name his business with a similar way such as “Chi’s Bakehouse,” this third party, may either be unaware of your brand or intentionally try to copy it.
 It will harm your business in a terrible way by creating confusion and misleading your customers.
 The same case goes for your business’s insignia, product or service.